What is WordPress?

 Taking your WordPress Website further

-If your WordPress Theme lacks customisation options or you just need something a bit more professional looking, there is a way around this without having to hire a professional.
+If you want to build a WordPress website that stands out from your competitors, but your current theme lacks customisation options or you just need something a bit more professional-looking, there is a way around this without having to hire a professional.
 We can use the ‘Additional CSS‘ option to achieve this.

 What is CSS?